 India: Aloo Gobi

-Potato samosas are one of the best Indian ways to enjoy your spuds, but this warmly spiced dish is also top-tier (and doesn’t require any deep frying or dough making).
-The potatoes join forces with cauliflower for a great one-pan vegetarian dinner; serve with rice or naan and raita if you wish.
+Potato samosas are one of the best Indian ways to enjoy your spuds, but this warmly spiced dish is also tops (and doesn’t require any deep frying or dough making).
+The potatoes join forces with cauliflower for a great one-pan vegetarian dinner; serve with rice, naan, or roti—and raita if you wish.
 Get our Aloo Gobi recipe.

 Malaysia: Spicy Potato Casserole